Human Resources Generalist (Human Resources Specialist IV - V)

 - Communication – must be able to work well cross-functionally with all levels of employees and management/ leadership with the agency and with other agencies and external clients.
 Strong verbal, written and listening skills will assist in counseling and advising on management training.

 - Serves as backup in the coordination of parking, building entry and building identification assignment for agency staff.
 May function as backup on leave accounting and benefits related functions as needed.

 - Employee Relations - address and resolve employee relations issues as appropriate.
 Assist in coaching and assisting management on HR related situations.
 Educate supervisors on personnel process.

 - Assists agency divisions with job postings, selection guidelines and practices, including retention of temporary staff as needed.
 Coordinates with temp agency, approving timesheets, badges and parking.
 Provide Financial Services with quarterly updates on current temps and hours worked.

 - Attends work on a regular schedule and may be called upon to serve as backup to the Director and to perform other duties as assigned.

 REQUIRED QUALIFICATIONS: (Minimum Qualifications)

-Bachelor's degree.
-Minimum of three (3) to four (4) years of progressively responsible experience in an HR professional level/generalist role (i.e. HRIS, benefits, compliance, employee relations, recruiting, compensation, training and development, workers comp, performance management, and change management).
+Bachelor's degree in human resources, business administration, management or related field.
+Minimum of three (3) to four (4) years of progressively responsible experience in an HR professional level/generalist role (i.e. benefits, compliance, employee relations, recruiting, compensation, training and development, workers comp, performance management, and change management).
 The position classification title for the position to be filled will be determined by the hiring manager based on job-related credentials.
-At least 1 year of prior experience in state government preferred.
+At least 1 year of prior experience in state government required.